-- (a) All members of boards, commissions, and authorities of the City shall be appointed by the Mayor subject to confirmation by the City Council for such terms of office and such manner of appointment as provided by ordinance, except where other appointing authority, term of office, or manner of appointment is prescribed by this Charter or by applicable state law. - (b) No member of any board, commission, or authority of the City shall hold any elective office in the City.
-Council Members and the Mayor, however, may serve as ex-officio members of such boards, commissions, or authorities, without a vote. - (c) Any vacancy in office of any member of a board, commission, or authority of the City shall be filled for the unexpired term in the manner prescribed for original appointment, except as otherwise provided by this Charter or any applicable law of the State of Georgia. - (d) No member of any board, commission, or authority shall assume office until he or she shall have executed and filed with the designated officer of the City an oath obligating himself or herself to faithfully and impartially perform the duties of his or her office, such oath to be prescribed by ordinance of the City Council and administered by the Mayor or a judicial officer authorized to administer oaths. - (e) Any member of a board, commission, or authority may be removed from office for cause by a vote of a majority of the Council Members in accordance with state laws. - (f) Members of boards, commissions, and authorities may receive such compensation and expenses in the performance of their official duties as prescribed by ordinance. - (g) Except as otherwise provided by this Charter or by applicable state law, each board, commission, or authority of the City government shall elect one of its members as chairperson and one member as vice chairperson for terms of one year and may elect as its secretary one of its own members or may appoint as secretary an employee of the City.
-Each board, commission, or authority of the City government may establish such bylaws, rules, and regulations not inconsistent with this Charter, ordinances of the City, or applicable state law as it deems appropriate and necessary for the conduct of its affairs, copies of which shall be filed with the designated officer of the City.
+- (a) All members of boards, commissions, and authorities of the city shall be appointed by the mayor subject to confirmation by the city council for such terms of office and such manner of appointment as provided by ordinance, except where other appointing authority, term of office, or manner of appointment is prescribed by this charter or by applicable state law. - (b) No member of any board, commission, or authority of the city shall hold any elective office in the city.
+Councilmembers and the mayor, however, may serve as ex officio members of such boards, commissions, or authorities, without a vote. - (c) Any vacancy in office of any member of a board, commission, or authority of the city shall be filled for the unexpired term in the manner prescribed for original appointment, except as otherwise provided by this charter or any applicable law of the State of Georgia. - (d) No member of any board, commission, or authority shall assume office until he or she shall have executed and filed with the designated officer of the city an oath obligating himself or herself to faithfully and impartially perform the duties of his or her office, such oath to be prescribed by ordinance of the city council and administered by the mayor or a judicial officer authorized to administer oaths. - (e) Any member of a board, commission, or authority may be removed from office for cause by a vote of a majority of the councilmembers in accordance with state laws. - (f) Members of boards, commissions, and authorities may receive such compensation and expenses in the performance of their official duties as prescribed by ordinance. - (g) Except as otherwise provided by this charter or by applicable state law, each board, commission, or authority of the city government shall elect one of its members as chairperson and one member as vice chairperson for terms of one year and may elect as its secretary one of its own members or may appoint as secretary an employee of the city.
+Each board, commission, or authority of the city government may establish such bylaws, rules, and regulations not inconsistent with this charter, ordinances of the city, or applicable state law as it deems appropriate and necessary for the conduct of its affairs, copies of which shall be filed with the designated officer of the city.

-Sec.
-2.15.
 Ordinance form; procedures.